Model-based resonance tracking of linear systems: Appendices

-The conversion of measured real-valued signal into the complex envelope representation can be accomplished by applying the non-uniform discrete time Fourier transform (NDTFT).
-The non-uniformity comes from the fact that the instantaneous frequency of the signal may not be constant (although known).
-Thus, the complex envelope $q_k$ can be approximated by the $N_f$ length NDTFT $Y_k$ of the measured signal $y_k$, as
+The conversion of the measured real-valued signal into the complex envelope representation can be accomplished by applying the sliding nonuniform discrete-time Fourier transform (sNDTFT).
+Nonuniformity refers to the fact that the instantaneous frequency of the signal may not be constant (although it is known).
+The complex envelope $q_k$ can be approximated by an sNDTFT of length $N_f$, $Y_k$, of the measured signal $y_k$ as follows: